Germanic mythology: Sources

 The earliest written sources on Germanic mythology include literature by Roman writers.
 This includes Commentaries on the Gallic War by Julius Caesar, Geographica by Strabo, and Germania by Tacitus.
 Later Latin-language sources on Germanic mythology include Getica by Jordanes, History of the Lombards by Paul the Deacon, Ecclesiastical History of the English People by Bede, Vita Ansgari by Rimbert, Gesta Hammaburgensis ecclesiae pontificum by Adam of Bremen, and Gesta Danorum by Saxo Grammaticus.

 Vernacular sources on Germanic mythology include the Merseburg Charms, the Nibelungenlied, and various pieces of Old English literature, particularly Beowulf.
-The most important sources on Germanic mythology are however works of Old Norse literature, most of which were written down in the Icelandic Commonwealth during the Middle Ages.
-Of particular importance is the Poetic Edda.
+The most important sources on Germanic mythology, however, are works of Old Norse literature, most of which were written down in the Icelandic Commonwealth during the Middle Ages; of particular importance is the Poetic Edda.

 Archaeological evidence, Runic inscriptions and place-names are also useful sources on Germanic mythology.

 Mythology

 The myths of the Germanic peoples feature narratives focused on Germanic deities and a variety of other entities.